mjmeilahn/machine-learning-projects/README.md

 ## Manual Data Prediction (before ML)

 1. Take a large set of data.
-2. Identify the numerical or logical dependent variable you want to predict.
+2. Identify the numerical or logistic dependent variable you want to predict.
 3. Split the sample size 50/50 or 70/30.
 4. The larger split is used for training the model - the smaller for testing the model.
-5. Train the model through Linear or Logical Regression - see repo projects below.
+5. Train the model through Linear or Logistic Regression - see repo projects below.
 6. (Gretl) Model window -> Analysis -> Forecasts -> Add To Dataset / Plus Icon -> Name variable as "P-Hat" or [variable]-Hat -> Export Data -> Choose ID, Dependent Variable, newly created P-Hat -> Export CSV
 7. (Google Sheets) Open CSV export and sort rows by highest P-Hat value
 8. (Google Sheets) Open Cumulative Accuracy Profile (CAP) Template, DUPLICATE and fill-in values from CSV export after sorting highest P-Hat value